camarman/steganography/README.md

 # Steganography

-Implementing steganography algorithm that can encrypt and decrypt messages inside an image.
-Additional to the usual algorithm, I have implement two special arguments.
+Implementing the steganography algorithm that can encrypt and decrypt messages inside an image.
+Additional to the usual algorithm, I have added two special arguments.

 `initial_colorCode`: The initial position of the color code that the encryption starts.
 Defaults to (0,0)